 The Golden Age in Indian Monarchical Civilization

-, ruler of Thaneshwara united the small republics from Punjab to Central India, and crowned himself as the king in April 606 AD at the age of only 16 years.
+The 4th and the 5th centuries A.D., Gupta Empire flourished almost inevitably.
+The ancient history of India witnessed the Gupta period as the Golden Age in Indian timeline with an overall development of Hindu culture and political administration.
+With the downfall of Gupta Empire in the 6th century North India almost inevitably reverted back to small republics and small monarchical states.
+It was the time of chaos.
+Harshavardhan, the son of Prabhakar Vardhan, ruler of Thaneshwara united the small republics from Punjab to Central India, and crowned himself as the king in April 606 AD at the age of only 16 years.
 After the death of Harshavardhan, India again witnessed the emergence of smaller kingdom and the whole of India was divided into several smaller kingdoms.
 The mutual bickering and distrust among the kings and nobles resulted into anarchy and chaos.
 India once again passed into the hands of invaders.

 A Conglomeration of East and West

 The ancient Indian history witnessed various eras, regimes and ages where the landmarks of each era, the achievements of each age, the legacy of the regime are worthy paved the way of further development.
 India was the meeting ground of the Oriental and the Occidental, hence was an invader's paradise.
 No matter how many Greeks, Persians, Chinese nomads, Arabs, Portuguese, British and other invaders had their way with the land, local kingdoms invariably survived their ravage, living out their own sagas of conquest and collapse.
 All the while, these local kingdoms built upon the roots of a culture well established since time immemorial.
 India has always been simply too big, too complicated, and too culturally subtle to let any one empire dominate it for long.